- Academic Regulations

 Bryant University allows for Official Leave of Absence in the following categories: Personal Leave and Medical Leave.
 Students may apply for a leave of absence for a period of up to two regular terms.

 Medical Leave of Absence: To receive a Medical Leave of Absence, a student must have a consultation and signature from either Bryant Counseling Services or Health Services, or in the event of an unforeseen medical event, a doctor’s note indicating the student will be unable to complete the term.
 Additionally, the student (or official designee) will need to fill out an application for Official Leave of Absence form from the Office of the Registrar.
 A student who takes a Medical Leave of Absence will receive no academic credit or academic penalty for the term.
-In order to return to the University upon completion of the official leave of absence, a student must contact the Dean of Students office to begin that process.
+Students who are granted an Official Leave of Absence during a term will be dropped from all courses if it is within the Add/Drop period or withdrawn from all classes with the grades of “WD” will be applied to all incomplete classes after the deadline.
+This drop does not impact the student’s grade point average.

 Withdrawing From Bryant